 Bellingham Personal Injury Lawyer

-If you or a loved one was harmed from negligent medical treatment or was injured in an auto accident or in some other type of accident because of the willful or negligent behavior of another, you are probably suffering from physical and emotional pain as well as experiencing financial losses.
+If you or a loved one was harmed by negligent medical treatment or was injured in an accident because of the willful or negligent behavior of another, you are probably suffering from physical and emotional pain as well as experiencing financial losses.
 As long-time Bellingham personal injury lawyer, we understand what you are going through.
 Over the last four decades, we have helped thousands of accident victims in Whatcom County and surrounding areas recover monetary damages concerning their injuries.

 We provide peace of mind to our injury clients by: